-The Model G0733 headstock is equipped with a cam-action clamping system to secure it to the lathe bed.
+The Model G0766 headstock is equipped with a cam-action clamping system to secure it to the lathe bed.
 When the lever is tightened, a locking plate lifts up underneath the bed and secures the tailstock in place.
 The headstock can be positioned anywhere along the lathe bed.

-To position headstock along length of lathe bed:
+To position headstock along length of bed:

-- DISCONNECT MACHINE FROM POWER! - 2.
-Loosen the headstock lock lever (see Figure 21).
+- 1. DISCONNECT MACHINE FROM POWER! - 2.
+Loosen headstock lock lever (see Figure 19).

-Figure 21.
+Figure 19.
 Headstock lock lever location.

-3. Slide the headstock to the desired location on the bed, and use the headstock lock handle to secure the headstock in position.
+Slide headstock to desired location on bed, and use headstock lock lever to secure headstock in position.